 Elfreth’s Alley is one of the most colorful places in the city.
 As the oldest residential street in the US, there is lot of history here, but we love it for its decorations and brightly painted doors.

-Franklin Fountain is one of the best places for ice cream in Philadelphia.
+Franklin Fountain is one of the best places for ice cream.
 It’s so popular that on summer weekends the line for its old-timey flavors and excellent sundaes can stretch around the block.